Amesbury School Committee votes down petition to move school site

 Mayor Kassandra Gove recently signed a 20-year, $34.7 million general obligation bond with Milwaukee-based Robert W. Baird & Company Inc. to pay for the project.
 The Massachusetts School Building Authority pledged $23.9 million for the project.

-"Everyone wants a new Amesbury Elementary School," committee Vice Chair Peter Hoyt said, adding that he is the only committee member who participated in the initial process for the elementary school project.
+"Everyone wants a new Amesbury Elementary School," Vice Chair Peter Hoyt said at a virtual meeting Wednesday night, adding that he is the only committee member who participated in the initial process for the elementary school project.

 The city has spent $2.9 million on the project and has been reimbursed at least $1.5 million by the MSBA, Amesbury Chief Financial Officer Angel Ann Wills said.